 Snowy 2.0 Pumped Hydro Scheme

-Snowy has the advantage of an existing hydro system.
-Started in 1949 and completed in 1974 at a total cost of $820 million.
+The Snowy is an existing hydro system, started in 1949 and completed in 1974 at a total cost of $820 million.
 The Scheme is 9 power stations, 16 major dams, 80 kilometres of aqueducts and 145 kilometres of interconnected tunnels.
 It has an existing pumped hydro capabilities at the Tumut 3 power station.
 The 9 power stations have 33 turbines with a total generating capacity of 4,100 MW and produce on average, 4,500 GWh pa.
 Snowy 2 adds another unit between Tantagara and Talbingo.
 However, the Snowy system does not have sufficient transmission for Snowy 2 and this almost doubles the cost.
 Snowy has contracted 1GW of wind and solar to pump water.
 HumeLink project costing is here.

 Energy from Water